- Jim Sanders

 - 1982 Alpha Gamma Rho Teacher of the Year Award

-Dr. Jim Sanders is a professor and section leader in the animal breeding and genetics section in the Department of Animal Science.
+Dr. Jim Sanders is a professor in the animal breeding and genetics section in the Department of Animal Science.
 He received his B.S., M.S. and doctoral degrees from Texas A&M University.

 Dr. Sanders teaches undergraduate and graduate courses in animal breeding and conducts research in beef cattle genetics and breeding.
 His research has included systems analysis of beef cattle production, comparisons of cattle breeds for birth, growth, carcass and cow productivity traits, evaluation of genetic change within cattle breeds, evaluation of hybrid vigor retention in Bos indicus/Bos taurus crossbred cattle, identification of genes with major effects on birth, growth, carcass, disposition, and cow productivity traits in beef cattle, and genetic history of the Brahman breed.